 Building secure web applications requires attention to detail at every stage.
 Key steps include:

-- Implementing input validation and sanitization to prevent injection attacks
+- Implementing input validation and sanitization

-- Enforcing strong authentication and authorization policies aligned with zero-trust architecture principles
+- Enforcing strong authentication and authorization

-- Adopting shift-left security testing to identify bugs early in the development process
+- Adopting shift-left security testing

-- Employing AI-powered code security tools to detect vulnerabilities intelligently and suggest fixes in real-time
+- Employing AI-powered code security tools

 DevSecOps and Cybersecurity in Software Development: Best Practices

-Best DevSecOps practices for developers include:
+Best practices include:

 Threat Modeling for Cybersecurity in Software Development

-- Use structured approaches like STRIDE or DREAD for threat analysis
+- Use STRIDE / DREAD

-- Collaborate across teams to prioritize threats and develop mitigation strategies
+- Collaborate across teams

-- Incorporate findings into design decisions and testing plans
+- Include findings in testing plans

 Cybersecurity in Software Development: Supply Chain Security and SBOM